mattbrepo/MinimizeWithLimits/README.md

 **Start: 2024**

 ## Why
 I wanted to use minimization algorithms to find values that are within certain distance limits (_lower lim_: 1.7, _upper lim_: 2.3) to a reference value (_x0_: 1).
-I implemented a few functions to calculate the error between the value and the reference value.
+I implemented a few functions to calculate the error between a value and the reference value.

 Here is a chart where 3 functions are shown (y1, y2, y3):